-Higher residential densities (within walking distance of public transport facilities) can help to sustain the economic viability of such transport.
-Higher densities will be determined on a site by site basis for sites within 500 metres walking distance of a bus stop, with decreasing densities located a distance away from such nodes.
-These densities shall take into account the capacity of public transport to cater for such developments.
+Higher residential densities (within walking distance of public transport facilities) can help to sustain the economic viability of such transport modes.
+Higher densities will be determined on a site by site basis for sites within 500 metres walking distance of the train station, with decreasing densities located a distance away from such nodes.
+These densities shall take into account the capacity of transport to cater for such developments.